 UAA Learning Resources Center. - Shelf Read Training

 Books are returned, checked back in, re-sensitized, and organized in the pre-shelving area.
-Later they are placed on carts for shelfing.
+Later they are placed on carts for shelving.
 Shelving a book is putting that book back where it belongs using the correct organization system.
 Books in the main (general collection and reference) stacks and in Reference are arranged by subject (A-Z).
 Each shelf has an end tag showing the books that belong on that range in that row.

 Please note that all books marked “Ref.” on the spine belong in the reference area.

-Shelving in circulation area.
+Shelving in circulation area